 Schedule

 The first meeting of the council shall be called by the Principal; thereafter, the council shall set its own meeting schedule.
-At this meeting, the council shall adopt a schedule of regular meetings for the fiscal year, identifying the date, time and place of each meeting.
+At this meeting, the council shall adopt a schedule of regular meetings for the fiscal year, identifying the date, time (stated in both Eastern and Central time4) and place of each meeting.
 Any change to this schedule shall be a special-called meeting.1

 All meetings of the council, and any committees or subcommittees thereof, shall be held at specified times and places which are convenient to the public.
 The schedule of regular meetings shall be made available to the public.2